 Opportunities for practical hands-on skills development are built in, ranging from low-tech observational assessment to high-tech eye-tracking, and including training on giving oral presentations.
 A self-reflective approach to personal development is encouraged, and students on this course are an integral part of Stirling Psychology's research community, housed within a dedicated MSc office.
 The course will appeal to students wishing to develop a career in psychological research, either working towards a PhD in Psychology, or working in the wider public, private or third sector.

 The primary aim of the course is to provide advanced training as a preparation for a research career in Psychology.
 The course develops the theoretical understanding and practical and interpersonal skills required for carrying out research.
 Postgraduates are an integral part of our research community.
 Students are based in a dedicated MSc office, or within an appropriate research group, and allocated a peer mentor.
-In addition, each student is associated with an academic supervisor in Psychology.
-Our aim is to support students making the complex transition towards being an independent research scientist.
+Students have an academic supervisor in Psychology who supports and guides their development - including the research dissertation project.
+Our aim is to encourage students to make the complex transition to become a fully independent research scientist.

 A minimum of a second class honours degree (2.1 preferred) or equivalent in a relevant subject.
 Applicants without these formal qualifications but with significant appropriate/relevant work/life experience are encouraged to apply.

 If English is not your first language, you must provide evidence of your proficiency such as a minimum IELTS score of 6.0 (5.5 in all bands).

 If you don’t meet the required score you may be able to register for one of our pre-sessional English courses.
 To register you must hold a conditional offer for your course and have an IELTS score 0.5 or 1.0 below the required standard.

 Our range of pre-sessional courses.

 Modes of study